gfaas1/ES-LEI-2Sem-2022-Grupo-13/docs/guide-templates/WebGraphAdapters.md

 graphs using the instructions provided in the [package overview](https://webgraph.di.unimi.it/docs/).

-For example, the memory footprint of a [snapshot of web sites from Indochina in 2004](http://law.di.unimi.it/webdata/indochina-2004/) with 200 million edges would be of a few gigabytes in a trivial representation, it is of 260MB in JGraphT's [sparse representation](https://jgrapht.org/javadoc/org.jgrapht.opt/org/jgrapht/opt/graph/sparse/SparseIntDirectedGraph.html), but it is of just 59MB in WebGraph.
+For example, the memory footprint of a [snapshot of web sites from Indochina in 2004](http://law.di.unimi.it/webdata/indochina-2004/) with 200 million edges would be a few gigabytes in a trivial representation, it is 260MB in JGraphT's [sparse representation](https://jgrapht.org/javadoc/org.jgrapht.opt/org/jgrapht/opt/graph/sparse/SparseIntDirectedGraph.html), but it is just 59MB in WebGraph.

 The adapters in the package [org.jgrapht.webgraph](https://jgrapht.org/javadoc/org.jgrapht.unimi.dsi/org/jgrapht/webgraph/package-summary.html)